sancowinx/literallycss/README.md

 # literallycss
-A collection of css helpers class for anyone does not (or too lazy) like to create a lot of repeating a same css property and values.
+A collection of css helpers class for anyone who does not like (or too lazy) to create a lot of repeating a same css property and values.
 Just include the a css helper in a class name and it will implement styling as a css rules does, literally.

 # Why I make this
 **tl;dr** I'm lazy at creating a lot of css rules.
 So I created this. :trollface: